 The issue of housing affordability touches nearly every corner of our country and includes workers in every industry.
 It’s a fundamental and unavoidable reality: if a person working full-time can’t afford to live where they work, then they cannot afford to remain in that job, and they will eventually have to find a new job or go somewhere else.
 The larger the group these circumstances affect, the larger the impact on the community.
-And when people can’t find anywhere that they can’t afford to work and live, then far greater consequences, such housing / food instability, homelessness, and societal unrest, will result.
-Those who are able to retain their housing are affected as well, as strain on local workforces eventually limits the availability of local services, and neighbors and community stakeholders are increasingly driven out and replaced by investers and short-term renters.
+And when people can’t find anywhere that they can afford to work and live, then far greater consequences, such as housing/food instability, homelessness, and societal unrest, will result.
+Those who are able to retain their housing are affected as well, as strain on local workforces eventually limits the availability of local services, and neighbors and community stakeholders are increasingly driven out and replaced by investors and short-term renters.

-This is a problem that is unlikely to go away anytime soon, and for many towns, the pendulum may have already swung too far to reverse course and minimize impact to the local workforce and the services they provide.
-But in many communities, individuals and entities are actively taking steps to address affordable workforce housing which provide a hopeful glimpse into how this challenge may be addressed in the years to come.
+This is a problem that is unlikely to go away anytime soon, and for many towns, the pendulum may have already swung too far to reverse course and minimize the impact on the local workforce and the services they provide.
+But in many communities, individuals and entities are actively taking steps to address affordable workforce housing which provides a hopeful glimpse into how this challenge may be addressed in the years to come.

 Public / Philanthropic Partnerships